35jakesmith/employee-sql/README.md

   ## Description

-  This project generates a professional README using Node
+  This project generates a employee tracker using SQL

    ## Table of Contents
    * [Description](#description)